 Check this link for more information about ratings and a deeper dive into PAS68.

-Whether because of a heightened danger from a Hostile Vehicle Attack or the premises stores expensive goods, volatile materials or data-sensitive information, a crash-rated, high security fence is a critical asset for any business or company that requires high-security perimeter protection.
-Protogetic offers top of the line systems from the most reputable manufacturers.
+Whether because of a heightened danger from a Hostile Vehicle Attack or the premises stores expensive goods, volatile materials or data-sensitive information, a crash-rated, high security fence is a critical asset for any business or company that requires robust perimeter protection.
+Protogetic offers top of the line fence systems from the most reputable manufacturers.
 Many of these products can be customized to meet your project’s specific design requirements.
 To instantly find the best vehicle barrier fence for your project, use our proprietary fence filter that allows you to research by manufacturer, anti-ram rating and infill material to name a few.

 Protogetic’s exclusive high security, anti-ram fence catalog can supply you with a vehicle barrier fence, beam fence or other vehicle barricades tailored to your project’s security requirements.
 We also offer the highest quality vehicle barrier gates to pair with your high-security fence perimeter specifications.